hyl317/hapBLOCK/docs/Tutorial.rst

 You can then use the function :meth:`ancIBD.IO.prepare_h5.vcf_to_1240K_hdf` make the input format transformation.

-Below you find the function call for a single chromosome.
+Below you will find the function call for a single chromosome.
 You can write a loop, or also use an array job to run this function on a cluster and parallelize over all chromosomes.
 For large datasets, this step could take some time, so parallelization over chromosomes is recommended.

 .. code-block:: python

     ch = 22
     base_path = f"/n/groups/reich/hringbauer/git/hapBLOCK"
     vcf_to_1240K_hdf(in_vcf_path = f"./data/vcf.raw/example_hazelton_chr{ch}.vcf",